adhocteam/ca-alert/design/readme.md

 Design reference document, used to drive in-browser UI development.

-- [Style tile](style-tile/style-tile.pdf) (PDF): The style tile is intended to express the essence of the brand without committing too early to specific implementations.
+- [Style tile](style-tile/style-tile.png) (PNG): The style tile is intended to express the essence of the brand without committing too early to specific implementations.

 ## Design mockups